 His research and teaching are in the field of Cultural and Visual Studies.
 He has edited collective volumes and published extensively in the areas of his main research interests: cultural and media theory, semiotics and visual communication, cultural policy and cultural politics.
 Since 2004, he also teaches in the M.A. in Cultural Management of the Greek Open University.
 He is President of the Hellenic Semiotics Society (2012-) and Editor in Chief of Punctum.
 International Journal of Semiotics.

-Evangelos Kourdis is Assistant Professor of Translation Semiotics in the Department of French Language & Literature, Aristotle University of Thessaloniki.
+Evangelos Kourdis is Associate Professor of Translation Semiotics in the Department of French Language & Literature, Aristotle University of Thessaloniki.
 He holds a University degree from the Department of French Language and Literature, Aristotle University of Thessaloniki, and part of his studies were at the Department of Linguistics and Didactics and at the Institute of Experimental Phonetics at the University of Strasbourg.

 He has a master’s degree in Sociolinguistics from the Interdisciplinary Program of Postgraduate Studies in Sciences and Technologies of Language and Communication of the Faculty of Philosophy at Aristotle University of Thessaloniki, and a master’s degree (D.E.A.) in Semiotics from the Department of Sciences of Languages at the University of Rouen.
 He also holds a PhD in the Sciences and Theories of the Language and Communication of the Faculty of Philosophy at Aristotle University of Thessaloniki.